 - bad customer experience on the site, brand value and sales.

-Data Warehousing Institute estimates that lack of product catalog management costs U.S. businesses more than $600 billion a year.
+Data Warehousing Institute estimates that lack of Ecommerce Catalog management costs U.S. businesses more than $600 billion a year.

-Read to know more about State of Catalog Management in Fashion Retail.
+Read to know more about State of Ecommerce Catalog Management in Fashion Retail.

 Expanding an e-commerce catalog is no easy task for sure, however, retailers can build a much more agile and flexible digitization process to onboard products faster and launch products-on-time across all sales channel.
 Here’s your checklist.